gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 Good competitions which also include writeups present a great opportunity for knowledge sharing within the community, allowing for the community to ask questions about the submitter's approach.

 ![alt text](/images/sharing-is-caring.jpg "Logo Title Text 1")

+* [0] Kaggle is a site renown for bringing Data Scientists and Machine Learning practitioners together to enter competitions to solve Data Science challenges